ckeditor/ckeditor5/packages/ckeditor5-autoformat/docs/features/autoformat.md

 You can use these tools to create your own autoformatters.
 Check the [`Autoformat` feature's code](https://github.com/ckeditor/ckeditor5/blob/master/packages/ckeditor5-autoformat/src/autoformat.js) as an example.

+## Known issues
+* Using underscore inline (eg. variable names like this_variable) may result in italics.
+GitHub issue: [#2388](https://github.com/ckeditor/ckeditor5/issues/2388).
+* Pasting Markdown-formatted content will not automatically convert the pasted syntax markers into properly formatted content currently.
+See these GitHub issues for possible future development: [#2321](https://github.com/ckeditor/ckeditor5/issues/2321), [#2322](https://github.com/ckeditor/ckeditor5/issues/2322).
+* The feature does not support adding horizontal rules currently.
+See this GitHub issue for possible future development: [#5720](https://github.com/ckeditor/ckeditor5/issues/5720).

 ## Contribute

 The source code of the feature is available on GitHub in https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-autoformat.